tinacms/tina.io/content/docs/tina-folder/overview.md

 ### `schema.gql`

-This the the raw graphql schema.
-This does not need to be checked into source control.
+This file contains the raw graphql schema.
+Does not need to be checked into source control.